Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 "We are not able to track recovery of the 30,000 patients or more with COVID-19 in Pennsylvania.
 No state is able to do that and so we will want to track the recovery from patients in the hospital, and we’re working with an organization called PHC4 to get that data - the hospital discharge data," Dr. Levine said.

 The PA Department of Health has provided a map that breaks down cases by ZIP code not municipality.
 This may cause confusion for some Westmoreland County residents because one ZIP code can cover multiple sections of our 65 municipalities within the county.
 It is important to realize that principal when viewing the map and related data.

 View state-wide COVID-19 MAP

-Click the second tab on the bottom labeled "Zip Code Data"Click on Westmoreland County to view more detailed information per zip code, or click on the magnifying glass icon at the top right of the map to type a zip code to search.
+Click the tab on the bottom labeled "Zip Code Data"Click within Westmoreland County to view more detailed information per zip code, or click on the magnifying glass icon at the top right of the map to type a zip code to search.